piquelab/scHOLD-CZI/README.md

 * `kinship_fixvcf.R` QC step for genotyping data
 * `new_combatseq.R` generates pseudobulk count matrices
 * `plink_to_PC.R` QC step for genotyping data

+Downstream analysis and figures:
+* Scripts numbered 10-20 were used for downstream analysis and generating figures.
+The script names are descriptive of the analysis performed.